History of Drug Policy in Portugal: From a Public Health Crisis to Decriminalization

 What’s the Difference Between the Legalization and Decriminalization of Drugs in Portugal?

 Are drugs legal in Portugal?
 No!
 If you are visiting Portugal for a “coffee shop” Amsterdam experience, think again.
-While all draws are decriminalized in Portugal, this does NOT mean they are legal.
+While all drugs are decriminalized in Portugal, this does NOT mean they are legal.
 So, what’s the difference between legalization and decriminalization?
 Legalizing drugs would mean that there are zero legal prohibitions behind narcotics.
 Adults would be able to run down to your local store and buy them, just like you would a pack of cigarettes in Portugal.
 On the other hand, decriminalization in Portugal removes criminal sanctions against the consumption of drugs.
 A person under the possession of a drug under a specific amount will not be prosecuted.
 This does not mean that individuals are never arrested for drug-related behavior.
 While the consumption of drugs is decriminalized, this is not true for the selling of drugs.
 This is where the line between the two sometimes becomes blurred.
 Let’s address the law in the next section.

 Drug Laws in Portugal